 His presentation included stories of young people affected by adversity, violence and trauma.
 Participants learned about their experiences through powerful videos produced by young men and women who are part of Healing Hurt People, a program of Drexel’s Center for Nonviolence and Social Justice in the School of Public Health and College of Medicine.
 Through their stories, Dr. Rich suggested new ways to think about the connection between trauma, the social determinants of health and problems like urban violence.
 He also talked about the need to bring innovation to programs and policies by designing them with those most affected by violence.

 The event included well-received spoken word performances by two members of Sacramento Area Youth Speaks, Shomari “Issa” Jackson and Andreas “Dre-T” Tillman.

-As part of our Speaker Series, on Sept.
-25, 2014, we welcomed inspiring filmmaker Erahm Christopher, who shared his experiences of using film and creativity to heal and empower youth.
+We welcomed inspiring filmmaker Erahm Christopher, who shared his experiences of using film and creativity to heal and empower youth.